 Training for Research Administrators

-As the University of Southern California has grown to become one of the world’s leading private research universities, so too has the need to provide advanced training and support to those involved in the field of research administration.
+As the University of Southern California has grown to become one of the world’s leading private research universities, so too has the need to provide training and support to those involved in the field of research administration.

 The Department of Contracts and Grants (DCG) is responsible for assessing and addressing the training needs of all USC employees who work in contract and grant development.
 We are committed to providing the knowledge, tools, and guidance necessary for the USC research community to successfully carry out their sponsor endeavors.